mridulathya/mridulathya/README.md

 - 👋 Hi, I’m Mridul Athya from Damoh (M.P.) .
-- 👀 Currently I'm at IIT (BHU),Varanasi pursuing B.Tech. in CSE.
+- 👀 Currently I'm in Year-2 at IIT (BHU),Varanasi pursuing B.Tech. in CSE.
-- 🌱 I’m currently learning C and C++ .

 <!---
 mridulathya/mridulathya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.